nicksakwa/data-Science-and-machine-learning-model-unemployement/README.md

 # Hey there!👋

-In this repository, I share code on Data Science and Machine learning model for unemployement with python
+In this repository, I share code on Data Science and Machine learning model for unemployment with Python

-# Data Science and Machine learning model for unemployement with ScikitLearn
+# Data Science and Machine learning model for Unemployment with ScikitLearn

 ## Requirements
 * Scipy